cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 - Once the initiating chain verifies the counterparty is in `FLUSHING`, it must also move to `FLUSHING` unless all in-flight packets are already flushed on its end, in which case it must move directly to `FLUSHCOMPLETE`.
 The initiator will also store the counterparty timeout to ensure it does not move to `FLUSHCOMPLETE` after the counterparty timeout has passed.
 - The counterparty chain must prove that the initiator is also in `FLUSHING` or completed flushing in `FLUSHCOMPLETE`.
 The counterparty will store the initiator timeout to ensure it does not move to `FLUSHCOMPLETE` after the initiator timeout has passed.

-`FLUSHING` is a "blocking" state that will prevent the upgrade handshake from proceeding until the in-flight packets on both channel ends are flushed.
+`FLUSHING` is a "blocking" state that prevents a channel end from advancing to `FLUSHCOMPLETE`, halting the upgrade handshake process, until the in-flight packets on its channel end are flushed.
 Once both sides have moved to `FLUSHCOMPLETE`, a relayer can prove this on both ends with `ChanUpgradeOpen` to open the channel on both sides with the new parameters.

 #### `ChannelEnd`